frank26080115/Bones-3D-Printer/ordered_lessons/lesson8.md

 [Wikipedia: Circuit Breaker](https://en.wikipedia.org/wiki/Circuit_breaker)

+When a fuse blows, you must first diagnose the problem that caused it to blow.
+Only replace a fuse when you are certain that it won't blow again.

 ## Grounding (aka Earthing)

 Have you ever wondered what this round hole in a power outlet actually does?
 That's the ground pin.
 Its job is to protect you from electrical shock.